Melded learning - teacher CPD

 careful monitoring and evaluation.

 Leaders need to approach melded learning strategically and have a genuine commitment to professional development.
-The rewards can be amazing - but to unlock potential takes skilful leadership.
+The rewards can be amazing - but to unlock potential takes skillful leadership.

 When designing adult learning: